• HOME

 and Swapan Chaudhuri

-where he studied North Indian tabla,
+where he studied

-South Indian kanjira, ghatam
+south Indian kanjira, ghatam

 and western percussion,

-while attending California Institute of the Arts on a full scholarship for 18 months,
+California Institute of the Arts on a full scholarship for 18 months,

 where he was also a member of the (only) award winning